iExecBlockchainComputing/iexec-sdk/README.md

   - optional key `sms` set the url of the Secret Management Service used by the SDK cli on each chain (overwrite default value).
   - optional key `resultProxy` set the url of the Result Proxy used by the SDK cli on each chain (overwrite default value).
   - optional key `ipfsGateway` set the url of the IPFS gateway used by the SDK cli on each chain (overwrite default value).
-  - optional key `bridge` set the bridge used by the SDK cli when working with bridged networks (sidechain). `bridge.contract` set the address of the RLC bridge on the chain, `bridge.bridgedChainId` set the reference to the bridged network specified by `id`.
+  - optional key `bridge` set the bridge used by the SDK cli when working with bridged networks (sidechain). `bridge.contract` set the address of the RLC bridge on the chain, `bridge.bridgedChainName` set the reference to the bridged network.
   - optional key `native` specify whether or not the chain native token is RLC (overwrite default value).
 - optional key `providers` set the backends for public chains
   - optional key `alchemy` set Alchemy API Token